MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 1. Run the refactored application and capture the output.

-    The application should run all 5 test scenarios exactly as before:
+    The application should run all five test scenarios exactly as before:

     - Initial inventory display
     - Valid order processing with complete workflow